-Increase in mental clarity and improved treatment for neurological conditions with a ketogenic diet.
+Increase in mental clarity with a ketogenic diet

 The Keto diet was originally developed in the ’20s by physicians as a treatment for childhood epilepsy, as the ketogenic diet mimics the effects fasting has on the body.